vidhilad/pocketRev/README.md

 ## Hardi Majmundar

 - Signup - Completed responsive page with form validation and after submitting form redirecting to login page.
-- Bestbuy
+- Bestbuy- Comepleted responsive page with all the different products
-- Mobile and tablet Page
+- Mobile and tablet Page- home page for mobile page with jquery implementation
 - detail Page of the Mobile- I have completed image slider using javascript .

 ## Santosh Dhakal